israr-ahmed/wikipedia-ios/README.md

 ## Building and Running

 ### Minimum Requirements
-* [Xcode](https://itunes.apple.com/us/app/xcode/id497799835) - The easiest way to get Xcode is from the [App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12), but you can also download it from [developer.apple.com](https://developer.apple.com/) if you have an AppleID registered with an Apple Developer account.
+* [Xcode](https://itunes.apple.com/us/app/xcode/id497799835) - The easiest way to get Xcode is from the [App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
+Alteratively, you can download Xcode from [developer.apple.com](https://developer.apple.com/) if you have an AppleID registered with an Apple Developer account.

 **Run `scripts/setup` before building & running in Xcode to install all of the required dependencies.
 This may take a while as it will also compile any code dependencies.**